Are The Smallest Unit Of Language That Carry Meaning

 Morphemes play a crucial role in computational linguistics and natural language processing (NLP).
 Computer programs need to be able to analyze and understand the structure of words in order to process language effectively.
 Morphological analysis is used in:

-- Sentiment Analysis: Understanding the meaning of prefixes and suffixes can help systems determine the sentiment (positive, negative, or neutral) expressed in a text.
-For example, the prefix "anti-" often indicates a negative sentiment.
+• Sentiment Analysis: Understanding the meaning of prefixes and suffixes can help systems determine the sentiment (positive, negative, or neutral) expressed in a text.
+Take this: the prefix "anti-" often indicates a negative sentiment.

 Common Misconceptions About Morphemes

-- Every part of a word is a morpheme: This is also not true.
+• Every part of a word is a morpheme: This is also not true.
 Some parts of words may look like morphemes but don't have any independent meaning.
-For example, the "cran-" in "cranberry" doesn't have a clear meaning on its own.
+As an example, the "cran-" in "cranberry" doesn't have a clear meaning on its own.
 These are sometimes called cranberry morphemes.

 Further Exploration and Resources